zorinalexey/cloud-casstle-http-router/docs/en/features/10_ROUTE_SHORTCUTS.md

 ---

-**Category:** Упрощение использования
+**Category:** aboutand andwithbyaboutinand
 **Number of methods:** 14
-**Complexity:** ⭐ Beginner уровень
+**Complexity:** ⭐ Beginner ataboutin

 ---

-## Описание
+## andwithand

-Route Shortcuts - это methods-сокращения для быстрой настройки типичных конфигураций routeов (middleware, throttle, теги и т.д.). Один вызов methodа заменяет multiple lines конфигурации.
+Route Shortcuts - about methods-withabouttoand for withabout towithabouttoand andand toaboutandatand routeaboutin (middleware, throttle, and and ..). and inaboutin method  multiple lines toaboutandatandand.

 ## All shortcuts